US stocks gain ground, but still head for weekly losses

 European markets were higher and Asian markets closed mixed overnight.

-Bond yields were mostly stable.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.79% from 3.77%.
+Bond yields were mostly stable and hovering near multidecade highs.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.80% from 3.77%.

 Joe McDonald and Matt Ott contributed to this report.